 LifeScan has the ability to buy out, or "convert," its obligation to pay quarterly service fees to us in certain situations set out in the Master Services and Supply Agreement.
 At any time after the end of the quarter following receipt by us of an aggregate of US\$45 million in quarterly service fees, LifeScan has the option to give notice of its election to convert its obligation to continue paying the quarterly service fees.
-In the event LifeScan delivers notice of conversion, LifeScan will remain obligated to pay the quarterly service fees for the remainder of LifeScan's financial year in which the notice was given, and, after the end of that financial year, LifeScan must pay us a one-time lump sum fee to buy out its obligation to pay future quarterly service fees.
-The amount of this one-time lump sum service fee is calculated by multiplying the sum of all quarterly service fees for the LifeScan financial year in which financial year as set forth in the Master Services and Supply Agreement.
-If LifeScan gives notice of conversion during LifeScan's 2017 financial year, the applicable multiplier is 2.0.
-As of March 31, 2017, we had received aggregate quarterly service fees of US\$34.7 million.
-The amount of the quarterly service fee for the quarterly service fees for the applicable multiplier is 2.2 million, which amount had not yet been paid as of March 31, 2017.
+In the event LifeScan delivers notice of conversion, LifeScan will remain obligated to pay the quarterly service fees for the remainder of LifeScan's financial year (as defined in Johnson & Johnson's internal accounting policies and procedures, which ends on the last Sunday of any given calendar year) in which the notice was given, and, after the end of that financial year, LifeScan must pay us a one-time lump sum fee to buy out its obligation to pay future quarterly service fees.
+The amount of this one-time lump sum service fee is calculated by multiplying the sum of all quarterly service fees for the LifeScan financial year in which notice of conversion is given, by the applicable multiplier for such financial year as set forth in the Master Services and Supply Agreement.
+As of September 30, 2017, we had received aggregate quarterly service fees of US\$43.53 million.
+The amount of the quarterly service fee for the quarter ended September 30, 2017 is US\$3.35 million, which amount had not yet been received as of September 30, 2017.
+Based on payment terms set out in the Master Services and Supply Agreement, we expect this sum to be received by us during the fourth quarter of LifeScan's 2017 financial year after which the aggregate of quarterly service fees receipted by us would exceed US\$45 million.
+At any time after the end of the fourth quarter of LifeScan's 2017 financial year, LifeScan has the option to give notice of its election to convert its obligation to continue paying the quarterly service fees.
+Since we have not received an aggregate of US\$45 million as of September 30, 2017, the earliest LifeScan can give notice of conversion is during its 2018 financial year.
+If LifeScan gives notice of conversion during LifeScan's 2018 financial year or any subsequent LifeScan financial year, the applicable multiplier is 2.0.